SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

         case 418:
             return "I'm a teapot"
         case _:
-            return "Something's wrong with the internet"
+            return "Something is wrong with the internet"
 ```

 138 | What does the following code print?